aesthytik/redux-thunk-example/README.md

 Out of the box, action creators can return just actions.
 That's where [Redux Thunk](https://github.com/gaearon/redux-thunk) comes in handy.
-Thunk allows us to have action creators that return a function instead of an action and also, dispatch an action only in certain cases.
+Thunk allows us to have action creators that return a function instead of an action and dispatch an action only in certain cases.

-If it wasn't been for Redux Thunk, we would probably ended up having just one action creator, something like this:
+If it wasn't for Redux Thunk, we would probably end up having just one action creator, something like this:

 ```